 - 2. Council on Graduate Studies.
 This council provides oversight for policy and procedural implementation relating to graduate education by: receiving, stimulating, and originating proposals for the development of graduate education; reviewing, considering, and disseminating recommendations from its constituent committees; and approving and forwarding to the Academic Council those recommendations requiring specific action.
 This council consists of the faculty, students, and administrators from each sub-committee listed below.
-The Dean of the Graduate School is a non-voting member and convenes the council each fall.
+The Vice-Provost and Dean of the Graduate School is a non-voting member and convenes the council each fall.
 The council elects its own chair.
 In case of a faculty resignation, the college dean appoints a replacement who serves until the next election. - a.
-Graduate Curriculum Committee is composed of the Dean of the Graduate School as non-voting chair, plus two representatives of the graduate curriculum committees of the several colleges, one of whom will be the chair of the college graduate committee and the other elected by the college graduate committee.
+Graduate Curriculum Committee is composed of the Vice-Provost and Dean of the Graduate School as non-voting chair, plus two representatives of the graduate curriculum committees of the several colleges, one of whom will be the chair of the college graduate committee and the other elected by the college graduate committee.
 Should a college have a single curriculum committee, the college committee will elect two representatives to this committee. - b.
 Graduate Admissions and Continuing Enrollment Appeals Committee deals primarily with graduate admissions and continuing enrollment appeals.
 Its recommendations on policy and reports on general statistics are submitted to the Academic Council.
 Membership consists of one faculty representative from each college elected by the collegiate faculty for three-year terms.
 The associate Dean of the Graduate School serves as non-voting chair. - c.
 Graduate Fellowships and Awards Committee formulates and recommends policies and procedures relating to graduate fellowships and awards.
 It oversees selection of the recipients for university-wide fellowships and the campus competition from departmental nominations for outstanding graduate teaching assistants as well as future award recognitions for graduate students.
 Membership consists of one faculty member representative from each college elected by the collegiate faculties for a staggered two-year term.
 Non-voting members are the director of financial aid or designee and an assistant/associate Dean of the Graduate School (chair). - d.
 Graduate Advisory Committee independently studies and reviews policy on non-curricular graduate student academic matters and on those issues affecting the general welfare of graduate students.
 Membership consists of one faculty member from each college elected by the collegiate faculties for three-year terms and two graduate students appointed by the president of graduate student government.
-The non-voting chair is the Dean of the Graduate School. - e.
-Graduate Student Academic Grievances Committee hears all grievances involving the following: (a) grievances of a personal nature involving an individual student and a faculty member; (b) the claim by a student that the final grade in a course was inequitably awarded; (c) cases where the grievance involves graduate student employment; and (d) graduate student academic dishonesty.
-In cases involving academic dishonesty, the Policy on Academic Misconduct shall be applied.
-In all unresolved cases, the committee makes its recommendations to the President through the Provost.
-All proceedings of the committee are confidential.
-Details as to definitions and procedures may be found in Graduate School Announcements.
-Membership of this committee consists of the following: five faculty members involved in graduate education (one from each college elected by the collegiate faculty for three-year terms) and two graduate students appointed by the president of graduate student government; also one representative of the graduate school serving in a non-voting, advisory role.
-Each year the chair is elected from among the continuing faculty members.
-The term of appointment begins with each fall registration. - f.
-Graduate Academic Integrity Committee.
-Allegations of violations of academic integrity on the part of a graduate student should be brought to the attention of the Graduate Academic Integrity Committee through the Office of the Dean of the Graduate School.
-The committee's policies and procedures are available through the Graduate School.
-Membership of this committee consists of five tenured faculty members involved in graduate education (one from each college elected by the collegiate faculty for two-year terms) and two graduate students approved by the Graduate Student Senate for no more than a two-year term.
-A chairperson will be elected from within the Committee's membership.
-The chairperson is a voting member of the Committee.
-The Dean is the administrative coordinator and non-voting member of the Academic Integrity Committee.
-All proceedings of the committee are confidential.
-Details may be found in Graduate School Announcements."
+The non-voting chair is the Vice-Provost and Dean of the Graduate School. - e.
+The Graduate Academic Grievance Committee consists of 15 faculty representatives, three from each college, and five student representatives, preferably one from each college.
+Faculty representatives are selected by their colleges and serve three-year staggered terms.
+Student representatives on the committee are selected and approved by the Graduate Student Government through an application and interview process in the spring semester.
+Students serve one-year terms.
+No member of the Graduate Academic Grievance Committee may simultaneously be a member of the undergraduate academic grievance committee, nor may they be members of the undergraduate or graduate academic integrity committees.
+The selection of faculty and student membership on the Graduate Academic Grievance Committee will occur in April of each year as needed.